Ready to steal your competitor’s customers using automated LinkedIn outreach?

 Note: We used a lot of pre-made resources for this outreach.
 I’d recommend doing something similar so that you can give away something valuable to your leads to get them interested.

-As a final step, scroll down to the campaign inbox, click CSV Actions, select Export Filtered Contacts to Webhook, and then select the webhook we’ve been working on.
+You can also go to the search, click Export, and select Export Filtered Contacts to Webhook, and then select the webhook we’ve been working on.

 Here are the results: